Laboratory: Equipment and supplies

 Laboratory equipment refers to the various tools and equipment used by scientists working in a laboratory.
 Laboratory equipment is generally used to either perform an experiment or to take measurements and gather data.
 Larger or more sophisticated equipment is generally called a scientific instrument.

-The classical equipment includes tools such as Bunsen burners and microscopes as well as specialty equipment such as operant conditioning chambers, spectrophotometers and calorimeters.
+The classical equipment includes tools such as Bunsen burners and microscopes as well as specialty equipment such as operant conditioning chambers, bioreactors, hematology analyzers, autoclaves, centrifuges, spectrophotometers and calorimeters, glucometer, incubator.